auxfuse/Milestone1/README.md

 * <a href="https://tinyjpg.com/">TinyJPG.com</a> ~ Used to compress images used throughout the website without affecting image quality/integrity.
 * Google Chrome Developer Tools ~ Used as the core test phase throughout the project build life, testing the responsiveness of elements and CSS visuals.
 * <a href="http://eye-dropper.kepi.cz/">Eye Dropper (Color Picker)</a> ~ Open Source Google Chrome Extension used to obtain hexadecimal/rgba/hsl values of colours.
 Built by Kepi (<a href="https://github.com/kepi">Kepi's Github</a>)
-* Some <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ for the Modal and Responsive Navbar expand & collapse functionality.
+* Some <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ For the Modal and Responsive Navbar expand & collapse functionality.
+* Microsoft Excel ~ Used for the Creation of Wireframes.

 ### Deployment.
 Website was created in PyCharm IDE.
 PyCharm is an Integrated Development Environment developed by JetBrains.
 I choose PyCharm